Aethodia/Legislation/leg/LegislativeFormatting.rst

         #.
 Full compatibility with the reStructuredText format, as specified at ``http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html``
         #.
 The most important parts of a law should properly be emboldened [2]_
         #.
+Outside of the 'Footnotes' section itself, footnotes do not need to appear in order -- although drafters are encouraged to place them so
+        #.
+Each law should consist of, at a minimum, the following sections:

+            #.
+#.
 All legislation should be interpreted per the item(s) headed by this item:

     #.
 All numbers are assumed to be in base-twelve, unless otherwise specified